Package Torello.HTML

 public static java.lang.String eaDescription(java.lang.String innerTag)

-DATA-FILE LOAD: This method will attempt to load a particular data-file from the JAR-library into memory.
-This file contains a one-sentence description, stored asjava.lang.String's
+This method will attempt to load a particular data-file from the'.jar'File off of disk, into memory.
+This file contains a set of one-sentence descriptions, (stored asString's).
+After loading, this data is placed in theeventAttributeDescriptionsdata-structure field.

 - The one-line text-description provided for this innerTag.
 The comparison that's